 Churchyard Maintenance

 As a closed burial ground the responsibility for the maintenance and upkeep of the churchyard rests with Bracknell Forest Council (Section 215 of the Local Government Act 1972).
 The Church however remains control over the management of the Churchyard.
+Please do contact the council if you have questions regarding the maintenance of the churchyard.

 Our environmental commitment